Journey Into The Past

 This is a fantastic trip, particularly for novice cyclists who want to experience the wonderful scenery and pioneering history of Central Otago.

 Double or twin share.
-If single room accommodation is requested, an additional fee per person is payable to cover this requirement for the duration of the walk.
+If single room accommodation is requested, an additional fee per person is payable to cover this requirement for the duration of the tour.

 Your E Bike hire is included in your tour cost